martalech/Simple-Notepad/README.md

 [All releases](https://github.com/martalech/Simple-Notepad/releases)

 ## About Project
-Written in Visual Studio 2017 with Qt 5.11.1 plugin.
+Written with Visual Studio 2017 using Qt plugin.